ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

 ## Overview

-The OP Stack Manager is deployed as part of a wider deployment system.
-The diagram below outlines the how the OP Stack Manager fits into this deployment system.
-You can see how it's deployed and then later used to deploy L1 contracts for an OP Stack chain.
+The OP Contracts Manager is deployed as part of a wider deployment system.
+The diagram below outlines the how the OP Contracts Manager fits into this deployment system.
+You can see how it's deployed and then later used to deploy L1 contracts for an OP Contracts chain.

 ```mermaid
 flowchart TB